jricheimer/jricheimer.github.io/_posts/2019-02-11-resize-confusion.md

 I've seen a lot of confusion about this scattered around online and in github issues, and I hope this clears up some of that confusion for anyone caught up in this.
 Our small example was just one-dimensional for simplicity's sake, but of course this extends to two dimensions trivially; the top and bottom of the image would be treated the same as the left and right.

+[For comparison, I quickly tried out MXNet's and PyTorch's bilinear resizing functions.
+MXNet's `mxnet.ndarray.contrib.BilinearResize2D` is equivalent to Tensorflow's `align_corners` standard.
+And PyTorch, in it's `torch.nn.Upsample(mode='bilinear')`, also includes an `align_corners` argument, which performs the same as Tensorflow when `align_corners=True`.
+However, interestingly, when `align_corners=False`, it performs equivalently to OpenCV's `resize` instead of mimicking Tensorflow.]

 [1]: https://arxiv.org/abs/1802.02611
 [2]: https://distill.pub/2016/deconv-checkerboard/
 [3]: https://github.com/tensorflow/tensorflow/issues/6720#issuecomment-298190596
+[4]: